Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 cd ../../../..
 cd openlane
 ```
-![PLACEHOLDER: screenshot/terminal-output/schematic]

 List contents to confirm location:

 ```bash
 ls
 ```
-![PLACEHOLDER: screenshot/terminal-output/schematic]

 Always ensure to run OpenLane from this directory.

 ### 12. Invoking OpenLane

 To start the OpenLane tool, you will proceed from the `openlane` working directory.
-(Invocation details continue as per next transcript instructions.)

-![PLACEHOLDER: screenshot/terminal-output/schematic]

 ---

-*Throughout your exploration, refer to each folder’s documentation for deeper study into specific timing or tech files as required for your design.*